-We utilize third-party relationships in conjunction with our products and services, with contractual arrangements varying in length from one to three years.
-In certain cases, these arrangements require a minimum annual purchase commitment.
-As of December 31, 2012, the remaining aggregate minimum purchase commitment under these arrangements is approximately \$4.5 million through 2015.
-We incurred expense under these arrangements of \$1.3 million, \$3.2 million and \$1.7 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+We utilize third-party technology in conjunction with our products and services, with contractual arrangements varying in length from one to three years.
+In certain cases, these arrangements require a minimum annual purchase commitment by us.
+As of December 31, 2013, the remaining aggregate minimum purchase commitment under these arrangements was approximately \$11.8 million through 2016.
+We incurred expense under these arrangements of \$3.5 million for the year ended December 31, 2013.